 - If the group is becoming unmanageable due to a wide range of abilities, split the group into two asking another experienced runner to lead one of the sub-groups.

 - Stick to roads with pavements where possible.
 If there is no alternative, then take every precaution to ensure the safety of runners by avoiding main/busy roads and using the advice from the Highway Code: https://www.gov.uk/guidance/the-highway-code/rules-for-pedestrians-1-to-35) as a bare minimum; single file, right hand side of the road into direction of traffic, reflective clothing, look-outs etc.

 - Stick to pavements with adequate lighting when time of day/night dictates.

 - Report any incidents to the Venue Reps and Training, Coaching and Venues team.

 All runners should:

-- Wear high-visibility clothing in the darker months (run leaders reserve the right to ask people to leave the run if they are not wearing appropriate high-visibility clothing.)
+- Wear reflective clothing in the darker months (run leaders reserve the right to ask people to leave the run if they are not wearing appropriate reflective clothing).

 - Carry some form of Identification and emergency contact details.

 - Inform the Run Leader of any illness or injury concerns.